WeMoveEU/drupout/README.md

 which means that Speakout will replace the token `{why_important}` in the sign advice with the value of the field `why_is_this_important`.

 See the function `drupout_form2json` for the details of how each form field is used.
+The expected structure of the webform is mostly hardcoded, at the moment it is not possible to configure which webform fields go to which campaign fields.